November 29 2023

 Accumulation Plan members

-If you would like to make regular contributions to your Accumulation Plan account via your payroll, simply complete the Regular Contributions form (PDF 73.1KB) and submit it to your Payroll department.
+If you would like to make regular contributions to your Accumulation Plan account via your payroll, simply complete the Regular contributions (ES151) form and submit it to your payroll department.

 If you would like to make a lump sum contribution instead, it's as easy as putting money in the bank.
-All you need to do is complete the Lump Sum Contribution form (PDF 80.3KB) and transfer your deposit via Cheque, BPAY or Direct Deposit.
+Check your eligibility to contribute personal contributions and get BPAY details in the Contributions > Contribute to super section of Members Online.

 Defined benefit fund members